 If you’re ready to open a position on a share, here are three steps to follow:

-Alternatively if you’d like to learn more about how to buy and trade shares, read our in-depth guide below.
+Or if you’d like to learn more about share trading, read our in-depth guide below.

 Learn how the stock market works